lizf57/connective-social-hub/README.md

 ## Description
 An API built for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.
 The application uses Express.js for routing, MongoDB database, and Mongoose ODM.

+A walkthough [video](https://drive.google.com/file/d/1-342xg7RAR_D0x5dSeMyjqxv-W0Wx7cN/view?usp=drive_link) of GET routes for all users with screenshots deomonstrating below from Insomnia and MongoDb.

 ![Userss-Insomnia](./public/get-users.png)
 ![Users-MongoDB](./public/mongodb-users.png)